 Sertraline (Zoloft) is an antidepressant drug.
-People who take Zoloft may have mild to severe side effects.
-These can fade over time or persist.
+People who take Zoloft may have mild to severe side effects including nausea, heart palpitations, dizziness, and sleep problems.

 Zoloft belongs to a class of medications called selective serotonin reuptake inhibitors (SSRIs).
 Doctors prefer to prescribe SSRIs over other classes of antidepressants because their side effects are often less troublesome.